davidhwang/horseman/README.md

 - We believe that client-side front end frameworks are the future of the web

-- It is critically important for Drupal to provide a decoupled front-end in order to better interoperate with the front end frameworks of today and tomorrow, or risk becoming irrelevant.
+- It is critically important for Drupal to be services oriented first, not HTML oriented first, or risk becoming irrelevant.

 ===